iamgowthami/MyPersonalPortfolio/README.md

 ## About Me

-I'm Masum Raza, a dynamic QA Software Tester with a strong track record of delivering high-quality products.
+I'm Gowthami, a dynamic QA Software Tester with a strong track record of delivering high-quality products.
 My expertise lies in testing methodologies, defect identification, and continuous improvement.
 I'm dedicated to excellence and committed to making a positive impact.

 ## Skills